-To some of us who are not good at keeping up the pace with a lot of notes, we have provided a summary for you in the table below summarizing all the important candlestick patterns grouped according to their names, numbers, behavior and shapes.
+To some of us who are not good at keeping up the pace with a lot of notes, don’t worry at all.

 Take a look!

-How long you should hold an open position, is a personal thing for all traders.
+How long you can hold an open position in forex, is a personal thing for all traders.
 The decision is all yours.
 You know what your goals are as a trader, the kind of strategy you use to trade.
 All this starts from what you are? and What you want?
 If I am to answer,...